kiboschool/course-july-2023-onboarding/src/lessons/setup/overview.md

 ## Learning Outcomes
 After completing this lesson, you will:
-- Setup your Kibo Google Workspace, Zoom and Mentimeter accounts
+- Setup your Kibo Google Workspace, Zoom, and Mentimeter accounts
 - Setup your development environment
 - Join Discord and introduce yourself to the Kibo Community on Discord